enamourous/tp/docs/UserGuide.md

 ### Saving the data

-Treasura data are saved in the hard disk automatically after any command that changes the data.
+Treasura data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-Treasura data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Treasura data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>